Best Black Friday 2022 deals under $100

 - This Bobike Balance Bike for toddlers is available for 41% off.

-- A National Geographic Science Set appeals to those kids who like gooey and interesting experiments at 24% off.
+- A National Geographic Science Set appeals to those kids who like gooey and interesting experiments, at 25% off.

 - A most popular card game that features tense gameplay and amusing cards is Exploding Kittens at 50% off.